ostosh/isomorphic-path/README.md

 # isomorphic-path
-A wrapper module that exposes node's path API in the browser and node contexts.
+A wrapper module that exposes node's path module in the browser and node contexts.

-Supported Methods:
+This is not a reimplementation of node's path module.
+Instead, this project simply exposes the node module to both the browser and node runtimes.

+Supported Methods (see official API: https://nodejs.org/api/path.html):
  * normalize
  * isAbsolute
  * join